 Based in the UK, Barclays offers clients in the U.S. access to online savings accounts and CDs.
 Online savings accounts through Barclays feature no minimum balances to open and no monthly maintenance fees.

-BBVA Compass Bank is one of our favorites that a lot of people haven't heard of.
+BBVA Bank is one of our favorites that a lot of people haven't heard of.
 They offer a top rated money market account, great CDs, and free checking accounts!

 This bank has everything you need for your money, and they offer great rates, low and no fees, and all around great banking.

 Capital One 360 was acquired and rebranded by Capital One.
 Formerly known as ING Direct, Capital One 360 offers online checking, savings, CDs, business savings, and children’s accounts, many with no minimum balance requirements or monthly fees.

 In addition, Capital One 360 also offers brokerage accounts, IRAs, and mortgages.
 Read our full Capital One 360 review here.

 Chase isn't a fully online bank, but they are one of the largest banks in the United States and they have a great online banking system.

 You can use their banking services online and on their great app.

 Charles Schwab is geared towards investors who travel frequently and hold accounts with high balances.
 With the High Yield Investor Checking Account, there are no fees for ATM use anywhere in the world.